Explore your creativity at the Scottsdale Arts Festival through hands-on activities, giant yard games, music, museum

 Participate in fiber workshops and art activities surrounding storytelling and character-building.
 Participants will learn how to marble dye fabric and make their own take-home creature.
 All ages welcome, all materials are provided, and no prior experience is necessary.

 This installation is presented by Kayla Newnam, a local artist known for her paintings, murals, and installations that create new worlds filled with bright colors and quirky patterns.
-Newnam was born and raised in Phoenix, AZ and got her BFA in painting from Pratt Institute of Art and Design in Brooklyn, NY.
+Newnam was born and raised in Phoenix, Arizona and got her BFA in painting from Pratt Institute of Art and Design in Brooklyn, New York.

 Cut + Paste: Collaborative Collage

 Using glue sticks, magazines, and other ephemera, participants will explore their creativity through the art of collage in this participatory activity.
 All ages welcome, all materials are provided, and no prior experience is necessary.

-Presented by Cut + Paste (C+P), a collage group founded in Phoenix, AZ in 2015.
+Presented by Cut + Paste (C+P), a collage group founded in Phoenix, Arizona in 2015.
 Originally conceived as a platform for friends to create art objects in a social setting, the group quickly garnered interest from the local arts scene.
 Over the last few years C+P has evolved and now provides all collage materials and offers free monthly events for the public across the Valley.
 Venues include museums, libraries, festivals, and other multi-use spaces.
 C+P aims to promote community through creative, tactile experiences for people of all ages and skill levels.

 We invite festival attendees to enter the Positive Place and add their own personal stories to create a dynamic, inspiring space.
 This installation is designed in partnership with Boys and Girls Club of Greater Scottsdale and The Walter Hive.

 Located in the lawn northeast of city hall